railsware/upterm/docs/vscodedebugging.md

 ## Step 3.
 Build the project

-After first install of black-screen and after each time black-screen is modified the project needs to be re-built before launching a debug session.
+After first install of Upterm and after each time Upterm is modified the project needs to be re-built before launching a debug session.

 To build the project in vscode open the activity search box by selecting the `⌘ + p` keys on Mac OS (or `Ctrl + p` on Linux and Windows), and then enter `task prestart`.
 Or alternatively from the command line run `npn run prestart`.